henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 kubectl apply -f elastic-credentials

+{

-### You will need this later on for fluentd
-Add your elastic-password in this file before applying ###
+You will need elastic-auth-secret later on for fluentd Add your elastic-password in this file before applying

+}
 kubectl apply -f elasitc-auth-secret.yaml

 kubectl apply -f es-statefulset.yaml